 Two clauses (n and o) in the Convention need to be paid particular attention in the context of Dignity in Care Principle 4:

-- Recognizing the importance for persons with disabilities of their individual autonomy and independence, including the freedom to make their own choices,
+- Recognising the importance for persons with disabilities of their individual autonomy and independence, including the freedom to make their own choices,

 - Considering that persons with disabilities should have the opportunity to be actively involved in decision-making processes about policies and programmes, including those directly concerning them ….